 I seek the relative independence and autonomy allowed by the FNP.
 I realize that not every nurse can work independently, and I am aware of the additional responsibility involved in the FNP role.
 A single mother brought me up in Kenya who was usually absent from home, working to support myself and my siblings.
 I learned to be independent and self-reliant at an early age by organizing household chores and fitting these in with homework and caring for my siblings.
 My mother died when I was young, and her death was due to a lack of equipment at the local hospital.
 My mother was only one, though the most important, of several relatives and friends whose deaths were more or less preventable.
 I hope to improve healthcare provision in Kenya by helping with training and health education.

 I have carefully observed FNPs at work and am convinced that I have the personal characteristics of independence, self-reliance, an analytical approach, empathy with patients of all types and ages, and an ability to work calmly under pressure.
 I have also undertaken an occasional leadership role during my career, such as supervising nurses’ aides or mentoring junior staff; I have done so successfully and have enjoyed these experiences.

-I am a highly experienced nurse who has worked with a wide variety of patient types and conditions.
-I believe that I possess the professional background, knowledge, skills and personal traits that will enable me to profit from the program and to become a highly effective FNP.
+I am a highly experienced nurse who has worked with various patient types and conditions.
+I possess the professional background, knowledge, skills, and personal traits that will enable me to profit from the program and become a highly effective FNP.